WyattAutomation/YOLOv3-ROS-Robotic-Headshot-Turret/README.md

 # YOLOv3/ROS Robotic Pan/Tilt "Headshot" Turret
 ### Full Parts-List, Installation, and Build Tutorial with Code.

 This is an end-to-end build/installation tutorial with a full parts/hardware list, pretrained YOLOv3 weights for "Human head", and ROS packages to build a robotic pan/tilt turret that uses machine learning and relatively inexpensive hardware to autonomously "target" and track human heads.
-You can see a few examples of it in action in the gifs below:
+The code and weights files for this are hosted from a google drive download link included in this readme (simplifies download process), and you can see a few examples of it in action in the gifs below:

 <img src="https://github.com/WyattAutomation/YOLOv3-ROS-Robotic-Head-Shot-Turret-/blob/master/orbbec.gif" height="400" width="285" align="left"> <img src="https://github.com/WyattAutomation/YOLOv3-ROS-Robotic-Head-Shot-Turret-/blob/master/lasershot.gif" height="400" width="510" align="right">